pearcej/cpp4python/_sources/CollectionData/Arrays.rst

 The speed of C++ comes at the cost of minimal to no error checking.
 Sometimes this can have perplexing results such as in the next example.

+You should use an array when you have a need for speed or you need to work with hardware constraints.
+Otherwise, you may want to consider using another collection data type, the *vector*.

 .. tabbed:: array_werror